 What’s beyond the door?

-While the Posh Beach Club aboard Epic does not offer any sort of water features, the Vibe Beach Club sections on the three other ships have hot tubs which are, as one might expect, a heck of a lot less crowded than those found around the public pool.
+While the Posh Beach Club aboard Epic does not offer any water features, the Vibe Beach Club sections on the three other ships have hot tubs, which are, as one might expect, much less crowded than those found around the public pool.

-It’s worth noting that the atmosphere within the Vibe Beach Club is much, much different than what you’ll find around the main pool.
-While great tunes are piped into Vibe, the volume is much lower than the often raucous beats blaring around the other one.
+It’s also worth noting that the atmosphere within the Vibe Beach Club is much different than what you’ll find around the main pool.
+While great tunes are piped into Vibe, the volume is much lower than the often beats blaring around the other one.

 So what makes access to the Beach Club such a hot ticket?
 Exclusivity.

-It’s important to note one very, very big difference between Vibe and Posh.
-Passes to the adults-only area on the Epic, unlike those on ships featuring Vibe, is given free to guests who are staying in The Haven, Norwegian’s high-end ship-within-a-ship area.
+It’s important to note one big difference between Vibe and Posh.
+Unlike those on ships featuring Vibe, passes to the adults-only area on the Epic are accessible to guests staying in The Haven, Norwegian’s high-end ship-within-a-ship area.
 Therefore, fewer passes to Posh are often available for sale.

-Although loved by many, Vibe Beach Club is definitely not for everyone.
-Those who love all the big, splashy events which take place around the main pools will probably find Vibe’s mellow ambiance a little too low-key for their liking.
-But over the course of a week, a sense of community often develops within Vibe, as you tend to see the same people each day.
-It’s not uncommon that members will wind up making plans to see shows or do dinner together.
-At the end of the day, those who are looking for a private retreat – and are willing to pay for it – will find the Vibe (and Posh) Beach Club a perfect place to hang out.
+Vibe Beach Club is definitely not for everyone.
+Those who love all the big, splashy events around the main pools will probably find Vibe’s mellow ambiance a little too low-key for their liking.
+However, those who are into a private retreat will find the Vibe (and Posh) Beach Club a perfect place to hang out.